lupyuen/lupyuen.github.io/src/display3.md

 Let's tweak some registers and power up the Display Controller...

-# Power Management Registers for Star64 JH7110 Display Controller
+# JH7110 Power Management Unit

+_How will we power up the Display Controller?_

 TODO